scottyfulton/WormholeAdventure2/README.md

 # WormholeAdventure2
-This is a wormhole apce adventure where the player has to traverse an oncoming wormhole, and it's space debris.
+This is a wormhole space adventure where the player must traverse an oncoming wormhole, and its space debris.
-This was primarily developed using C++ and the OpenGL graphics specificsation.
+This was primarily developed using C++ and the OpenGL graphics specification.